rizinorg/book/src/configuration/evars.md

 ## cmd.repeat: `bool`

-Sometimes, you may need to run the same commmand repeatedly and that is what `cmd.repeat` is for.
+Sometimes, you may need to run the same command repeatedly and that is what `cmd.repeat` is for.
 When set to `true`, pressing Return key (Enter key) will run the previous command again.

 For example:
 ```